 Can you suggest a side dish to serve with this?

 Osso bucco is often served with risotto all Milanese but we feel any risotto would be divine here.
-Creamy polenta, mashed potatoes, and cauliflower rice are other good options.
+Creamy polenta, garlic mashed potatoes, and steamed cauliflower are other good options.
 And if we might suggest a wine, barolo is a terrific pairing, too.

 Five veal osso bucco, with carrots, and tomato sauce in. a black cast-iron pot.